-1 Check the terms and conditions
+1 Check your warranty terms and conditions

 Check the terms of your warranty carefully so you know exactly who is providing the cover.
 You also need to be aware of any exclusions in the warranty.